 Why sun safety matters in spring

 Being sun smart isn't just for the heat of summer.
-Here's why we all need to be aware of the UV risk during spring.
+Stay aware of the UV risk with these tips.

 The arrival of spring makes us all want to leap out of bed and make the most of the longer, brighter, warmer days.
 But while we’re able to see the daylight stretch out for longer and feel the temperature climb, there’s one rising threat that we need to keep in mind, and make sensible choices about.

 What do UV levels mean?